biodiversity-exploratories-synthesis/Synthesis_dataset_manual/Synthesis datasets  How to use.md

 For specific information on the treatment and operations made on the single datasets included in the synthesis datasets, please refer to the scripts available in our [GitHub repository](https://github.com/biodiversity-exploratories-synthesis) (e.g. [Grassland diversity datasets](https://github.com/biodiversity-exploratories-synthesis/Synthesis_dataset_diversity_grassland)) or contact us.

+The overview of the synthesis datasets including information about the current and outdated versions is [here](https://github.com/biodiversity-exploratories-synthesis/Synthesis_dataset_manual/blob/main/Synthesis_datasets_overview.md).
+We **strongly** recommend to use the current versions as outdated versions might contain errors or old datasets (e.g. datasets that have been resequenced).

 For any suggestion on this manual or on the synthesis datasets please contact us by email or open an issue on [GitHub](https://github.com/biodiversity-exploratories-synthesis/Synthesis-dataset-manual/issues).